Mishima incident: Reactions

-Funerals, memorials, trials, etc.
+Funerals, memorials and trials

 November 26 to the December 1970

-After an autopsy was completed at Keio University Hospital (慶應義塾大学病院, Keiō gijuku daigaku byōin) on November 26, the day after the incident, the heads and bodies of both Mishima and Morita's corpses were neatly sutured.
+After an autopsy was completed at Keio University Hospital on November 26, the day after the incident, the heads and bodies of both Mishima and Morita's corpses were neatly sutured.

-Just before 3 p.m., Mishima's corpse was handed over to his younger brother, Chiyuki Hiraoka (平岡千之), in the morgue, and Morita's corpse was handed over to his older brother, Osamu Morita (森田治).
+Just before 3 pm, Mishima's corpse was handed over to his younger brother, Chiyuki Hiraoka (平岡千之), in the morgue, and Morita's corpse was handed over to his older brother, Osamu Morita (森田治).
 Morita's corpse was immediately cremated at a crematorium in Yoyogi, Shibuya-ku.
 Osamu recollected that his younger brother's dead face looked as if he was sleeping peacefully.

-A little after 3:30 p.m., Mishima's corpse was taken from the hospital to his home in a police car.
-His father, Azusa Hiraoka (平岡梓), looked into the coffin, being afraid to see how his son's appearance had changed.
+A little after 3:30 pm, Mishima's corpse was taken from the hospital to his home in a police car.
+His father, Azusa Hiraoka, looked into the coffin, being afraid to see how his son's appearance had changed.
 However, he found his son's head and body had been sutured neatly, dressed in the Tatenokai uniform, with a guntō firmly clutched at his chest, and his dead face was, to which makeup had been beautifully applied, looked as if he were alive.
 The Tatenokai uniform and guntō were in accordance with Mishima's will that he entrusted to his friend, Kinemaro Izawa (伊沢甲子麿), and the funeral makeup was applied with special care by police officers on a voluntary, they saying, "We applied the makeup carefully with special feelings, because it is the body of Mishima Sensei, whom we have always respected secretly."

 On 27, the next day was friend-pulling day (友引, Tomobiki), a day when crematoriums were closed, so it was decided to hold a private funeral on 26, this day.
 Several editors from publishing companies asked the family if they could make his death mask, but they were told that this would not be necessary, so this was not done.
-Mishima's private funeral was held at his home, and in addition to his relatives, Yasunari Kawabata, Kinemaro Izawa, Takeshi Muramatsu (村松剛), Takeo Matsuura (松浦竹夫), Shōhei Ōoka, Shintaro Ishihara, Hyōe Murakami (村上兵衛), Seiji Tsutsumi, Takamitsu Masuda (増田貴光), Takao Tokuoka (徳岡孝夫) and others came to pay their respects.
+Mishima's private funeral was held at his home, and in addition to his relatives, Yasunari Kawabata, Kinemaro Izawa, Takeshi Muramatsu, Takeo Matsuura (松浦竹夫), Shōhei Ōoka, Shintaro Ishihara, Hyōe Murakami (村上兵衛), Seiji Tsutsumi, Takamitsu Masuda (増田貴光), Takao Tokuoka and others came to pay their respects.
 At the foot of the statue of Apollo in the garden of Mishima's residence, about 30 crimson roses had been thrown in memory of Mishima by his fans.
-(Note: When Kawabata Yasunari saw the sight of these crimson roses, he reportedly whispered in Masuda Takamitsu's ear, "Roses are scary, aren't they?")